 The House Of The Devil (2009)

-A cash-strapped college student (Jocelin Donahue) accepts a baby-sitting job that she quickly comes to regret when nothing appears to be as it seems in the house she has been hired to stay at on the night of a lunar eclipse in 1983.
+A cash-strapped college student (Jocelin Donahue) accepts a baby-sitting job that she quickly comes to regret when nothing appears to be as it seems on the night of a lunar eclipse in 1983.

-Why it’s one of the best horror movies on Peacock: Writer and director Ti West instantly became one of the leading heroes in modern indie horror with the underrated ode to the era of Satanic Panic, The House of the Devil - a masterpiece of slow-burn horror that earns its welcome with a shocking final act and an early appearance by future Oscar nominee Greta Gerwig.
+Why it’s one of the best horror movies on Peacock: Writer and director Ti West, later known for X in 2022, instantly became one of the leading heroes in modern indie horror with his underrated ode to the Satanic Panic era, The House of the Devil – another masterpiece of slow-burn horror that earns its place with a shocking final act and an early appearance by future Oscar nominee Greta Gerwig.

 Night Of The Living Dead (1968)